Blog

 • Slides formatted at 1080×1080px (square) or 1920×1080px (landscape) for best display quality

 If you're building your carousel from scratch, tools like Canva let you design and export a multi-page PDF directly.
 If you're repurposing an Instagram carousel, a tool like igli converts and reformats your slides automatically.
+(Not sure what size to use?
+See the LinkedIn carousel specs guide.)

 Step-by-Step: How to Post a LinkedIn Carousel